Truth and Reconciliation Commission (South Africa): Numbers

-The Commission found more than 19,050 people had been victims of gross human rights violations.
+The Commission found that there were 7,000 political deaths under Apartheid between 1948 and 1989.
+73 of these deaths were in detention while in the hands of the security police.
+More than 19,050 people had been victims of gross human rights violations.
 An additional 2,975 victims were identified through the applications for amnesty.
 In reporting these numbers, the Commission voiced its regret that there was very little overlap of victims between those seeking restitution and those seeking amnesty.

 A total of 5,392 amnesty applications were refused, granting only 849 out of the 7,111 (which includes the number of additional categories, such as "withdrawn").

 Significance and impact

 The TRC's emphasis on reconciliation was in sharp contrast to the approach taken by the Nuremberg trials and other de-Nazification measures.
 South Africa's first coalition government chose to pursue forgiveness over prosecution, and reparation over retaliation.

 Opinions differ about the efficacy of the restorative justice method (as employed by the Truth and Reconciliation Commission) as compared to the retributive justice method, of which the Nuremberg trials are an example.
-In one survey study, the effectiveness of the TRC Commission was measured on a variety of levels:
+In one survey study, the effectiveness of the TRC was measured on a variety of levels: